Deborah Feldman: Career

-Feldman started blogging, and in 2012, she published her autobiography, Unorthodox: The Scandalous Rejection of My Hasidic Roots, which became a bestseller and was translated into Hebrew in 2013.
+Feldman started blogging, and in 2012, she published her autobiography, Unorthodox: The Scandalous Rejection of My Hasidic Roots, which became a bestseller and was translated into 30 languages, into Hebrew in 2013.
 In 2014, she published Exodus: A Memoir.
 Her books have been translated into German and well received by German critics, which led to her appearing on various talk shows on German TV.

 In 2017, she published Überbitten (roughly translated as "Reconcile"), a German-language expanded version of Exodus, which she wrote in collaboration with publisher Christian Ruzicska.
 Feldman said that writing in German was freeing because she could use her broader vocabulary of Yiddish terms that a German readership could understand.
 She characterized her writing style as old-fashioned, owing to the 18th-century version of Yiddish she grew up with. Überbitten was well received.
 The Swiss-German newspaper Neue Zürcher Zeitung called the book "a report on the long journey to the self, a literary survival guide, and a formidable philosophical-analytic confrontation with one's own history".

-Feldman is featured in the 2018 Swiss-German documentary #Female Pleasure.
+Feldman is featured in Barbara Miller's 2018 Swiss-German documentary #Female Pleasure as the critic of jewish patriarchy.
 The 2020 Netflix original miniseries Unorthodox is loosely based on her autobiography.
 Netflix also produced a documentary, Making Unorthodox, that chronicles the creative process and filming, and discussed the differences between the book and the TV series.

+In November 2023, Feldman appeared along with German vice-chancellor Robert Habeck on the talk show Markus Lanz, where they debated the German response to the Gaza war.
+Feldman said that the only lesson from the Holocaust must be the unconditional defense of human rights for all.
+Feldman criticized the postponed award ceremony for the Palestinian author Adania Shibli and her novel Minor Detail at the Frankfurt Book Fair 2023 and signed the open letter from 1200 intellectuals against it.